-count Program Coordination

-4 nead Start The Title I Parent Specialist and the Early Learning Specialist collaborate with Head Start and other local agencies to determine how the district and Head Start can work together in educating parents to increase student achievement and provide a smooth transition to kindergarten.
+count Program Coordination 1 Head Start The Title I Parent Specialist will collaborate with Head Start to determine how the district and Head Start can work together in educating parents to increase student achievement and provide a smooth transition to kindergarten.
+2 Title I Parent Involvement set-aside Parent Resource Centers - Some Title I schools will operate parent resource centers that encourage and support parents with resources/manipulatives to assist parents with their children at home.

-2 Preschool Participating and collaborating with the Flagler-Volusia Early Learning Coalition and district run VPK.
-This is ongoing throughout the year.

-3 Title I Parent Involvement set- aside Parent Resource Centers - Each Title I school will operate parent resource centers that encourage and support parents in participating in the education of their children.
 Funding for the centers are part of the Title I parent involvement set-aside.
-The Title I/Title III Parent Specialist, Homeless Liaison, and ESE Parent Liaison all communicate agencies to maximize available resources to families.

-4 Title I and Title Title I and Title III allocate for translations of communications to parents and also pays a portion of the fee for the TRANSACT on-line letters available in multiple languages.
-The Title I Parent Specialists supports Title I and Title III Parents through district parent committees.

-5 Title III Title III supports 5% of the Title I Parent Involvement Specialist's salary to coordinate support services for Title I and ELL students, paraprofessionals, and educators.

-6 Title I Paying a stipend to elementary school-based parent involvement contacts who will help to promote parent involvement activities at the school-based level.

-7 Title X Title I coordinates with Title X with paying a portion of the Homeless Liaison's salary, funding tutoring opportunities, and setting aside funds for basic school supplies for families in transition.
+The Title I/Title III Parent Specialist, Homeless Liaison, and ESE Parent Liaison all communicate with agencies to maximize available resources to families.
+3 Title I and Title Title I and Title III allocate for translations of communications to parents and also pay a portion of the fee for the TRANSACT on-line letters and notices available in multiple languages.
+The Title I Parent Specialists supports Title I and Title III Parents through district parent leadership/advisory committees.
+4 Title III Title III supports 10% of the Title I Parent Involvement Specialist's salary to coordinate support services for Title I and ELL students, paraprofessionals, and educators.
+5 Title I Paying a stipend to elementary school-based parent involvement contacts who will help to promote parent involvement activities at the school-based level.
+6 Title X Title I coordinates with Title X with paying a portion of the Homeless Liaison's salary, funding tutoring opportunities, and setting aside funds for basic school supplies for families in transition.
+7 Student Services Title I will help to support social worker contacts with mental health and local communities.
+8 Rolling Tech.
+Lab Resource Bus Title I will coordinate with the district rolling tech lab resource bus to encourage instruction and support as community outreach.
+9 ESE and local Outreach to increase knowledge of resources such as Child Find, parental

-8

-9

-10

-11

-12

-13

-14

-15 16

-17

-18